 - anti-money laundering and combating the financing of terrorism (AML/CFT).

 Reports on the Observance of Standards and Codes (ROSCs) can be found on the websites of the IMF, the World Bank, and those relating to the financial sector can also be read here, on the MNB's website.
-Moreover, recent consultation reports, reports concerning the financial arrangement, Public Information Notices and other related materials on Hungary are available here too.

 Within the framework of technical assistance, the Fund offers professional advice to members in order to improve the effectiveness of their economic policies.
 This activity of the Fund ranges from training and seminars to proposing alternative solutions to specific problems.
 Technical assistance is offered in several areas, including fiscal, monetary and exchange rate policies, banking and financial system supervision and regulation, statistics, etc.

-Financial support is given to countries with balance of payments difficulties to provide temporary financing and to support policies aimed at correcting the underlying problems.
+Financial support is provided to countries with balance of payments difficulties to ensure temporary financing and to support policies aimed at correcting the underlying problems.
 An IMF loan is usually provided under a standardized financial “arrangement”, part of which stipulates the tailor made specific policies and measures a country has agreed to implement to resolve its balance of payments problem.
 The economic program underlying an arrangement is formulated by the country in consultation with the IMF.

 In addition, the IMF (in close co-operation with the World Bank) is actively working on raising the living standard of the low-income countries and on reducing poverty.
 Within the scope of this activity, different initiatives have been taken.
 For example, the Fund provides financial support to the poorest countries through its concessional lending facility, the Poverty Reduction and Growth Trust (PRGT), the Heavily Indebted Poor Countries (HIPC) Initiative, participates in the Multilateral Debt Relief Initiative (MDRI) and supports through its Policy Support Instrument (PSI) designing macropolicy.